Representative Kathy Castor Introduces Bill to Improve Grid Interconnection Processes...Read More

 The WATT Coalition educates policymakers and stakeholders on the value of Grid-Enhancing Technologies and the barriers to deployment.
 There are many ways for federal and state governments to align incentives and encourage the full utilization of the transmission grid.

 What are Grid Enhancing Technologies?

 Grid Enhancing Technologies, or GETs, are hardware and software that increase the capacity, efficiency and/or safety of the transmission system.
 These technologies are installed on existing transmission infrastructure to give operators more situational awareness and control over the grid.

-As the nation’s grid becomes increasingly congested and constrained, new technologies are available to reduce congestion costs and increase reliability and resilience.
+As the nation’s grid becomes increasingly congested and constrained, GETs can reduce congestion costs and increase reliability and resilience.

-Transmission topology optimization is a software technology that automatically identifies reconfigurations of the grid to route power flow around congested or overloaded transmission elements, taking advantage of the meshed nature of the power grid.
-The reconfigurations are implemented through switching on/off existing high voltage circuit breakers.
-By more evenly distributing flow over the network, topology optimization increases the transfer capacity of the grid.
+Transmission topology optimization software models the grid's network and power flow conditions to identify ways to reroute power flow around congested or overloaded transmission elements.
+These "reconfigurations" are implemented through switching on or off existing high voltage circuit breakers.
+By more evenly distributing flow over the network, topology control increases the transfer capacity of the grid.